Norecipes - Elevating Everyday Meals

 Although I don't work a regular nine to five, there are still times that I get slammed with work.
 With two public speaking engagements and two TV appearances this week, I needed to keep my recipes quick and easy.
 During these ultra-busy times, I often turn to quick pastas, or some kind of protein with a simple sauce that can be made in the same pan.

 This week, that meal ended up being this pan-roasted cod with a cherry tomato and basil pan-sauce.
-It has an insanely good effort to taste ratio, and the vibrant colors means the dish requires almost no styling to make it look good (I literally slid the fillets out of the pan and dumped the sauce on top).
+It has an incredibly good effort to taste ratio, and the vibrant colors means the dish requires almost no styling to make it look good (I literally slid the fillets out of the pan and dumped the sauce on top).

 The one point you need to be careful with is to dry the surface of the fish thoroughly and make sure the pan is hot.
 Both these steps help ensure that the fish does not stick to the pan.
 Using a non-stick pan will make your job a bit easier, but you'll lose out on the nice brown layer of fond on the bottom of the pan.